Obi Public Docs

 Enabling Extra Life

-Extra Life's advanced non-custodial account recovery is in testing and will be available in the UI soon.
+Extra Life's advanced non-custodial account recovery and inheritance is in testing and will be available in the UI soon.